 El Arrayán Wind Farm, Chile

 The 115MW El Arrayán wind power plant will be the largest wind energy facility in Chile once complete.
-Located about 400km north of Santiago in the coastal zone of Ovalle, the project is being developed by Parque Eolico El Arrayan, a joint venture between Pattern Energy, AEI and Antofagasta Minerals.
+Located about 400km north of Santiago in the coastal zone of Ovalle, the project was developed by Parque Eolico El Arrayan, a joint venture between Pattern Energy and Antofagasta Minerals.

 The renewable power project will offset the emission of around 320 million tonnes of CO2, while helping to meet Chile's goal of producing 20% of its energy from non-conventional renewable sources by 2020.